-- A Master’s Degree in a related field from an accredited college or university with a GPA > 3.3 or a Bachelor’s Degree in a related field from an accredited college or university with an undergraduate GPA > 3.3 for the MS to PhD bypass option.
+- A Master’s Degree in a related field from an accredited college or university with a GPA > 3.3.
+For the MS to PhD bypass option, a Bachelor’s Degree in a related field from an accredited college or university with an undergraduate GPA > 3.3.

 - TOEFL (Test of English as a Foreign Language) score of at least 600 (paper based), or TOEFL IBT minimum score of 100.

 - Completion of both an advanced (600 level or graduate level equivalent) Macronutrient Metabolism course and an advanced (600 level or graduate level equivalent) Micronutrient Metabolism course, each with a grade of A- or higher, is required; a transcript from an accredited university must also be provided.

 - Applicants must submit all materials directly to the University of Delaware Office of Graduate and Professional Education using the online admission process before admission can be considered.
 Admission applications are available at: https://grad-admissions.udel.edu/apply/.